tuadiel6/Reflective-EMF-REST-API/README.md

 | S8 | Delete a model | Delete an entire model | .../Architecturemodeling/ArchitectureModel /ArchitectureModel/deleteClassByXMI| An entire model named ”ArchitectureModel” is deleted via Web UI | The complete model has been deleted through the web UI, and the modifications have been reflected back to the model server.

 > [!NOTE]
-> The depicted illustration presents the outcome observed when the entire model is deleted from the web UI.
-A model named ***ArchitectureModel*** is deleted as shown in the console and the changes are propagated on the server.
+> The illustrated figure showcases the result observed when the complete model, named ***ArchitectureModel***, is deleted from the web UI.
+The deletion is reflected in the console, and the corresponding changes are propagated to the server.
 <img src="https://github.com/tuadiel6/Reflective-EMF-REST-API/blob/main/Figures/S8.png" >
 <p align="center"> Fig.10.
 Delete an entire model</p>